daniehjyoo/FFXIV_Profile/README.md

 + and more...
 In a nice view manner or have customizable pages in the future.

-## Current Status
-+ The webapp can be hosted locally and is dockerized to be put onto a cloud service like AWS/Azure and have it live hosted.
-+ Due to unreliability of the API library used, the project will be created anew with Golang as the base to utilize a opensourced scraper library based on Go and implement a more reliable API

 # In the current version:
 ## HOW TO RUN: